awsandy/workspaces/README.md

-# Handy AWS Workspaces Information
+# Handy AWS WorkSpaces Information

 ## Using the PCioP client with USB devices

 * The USB passthrough only works with the Windows software PCioP client.
-* Also within the Workspace Windows instance itself a specific Teradici Group Policy setting must be made
+* Also within the WorkSpace Windows instance itself a specific Teradici Group Policy setting must be made

 Download the PCioP client: